GarboDog/GarboDog/README.md

 - 👋 Hi, we're @GarboDog
 - 👀 We're interested in ...
 Art, Web, Games, and Furry
 - 🌱 We're currently learning ...
-HTML, C#, 3D Modeling, and Animation
+HTML, C#, 3D Modeling, Animation, and Godot!
 - 💞️ We're looking to collaborate on ...
 Games, Art and funny Websites
 - 📫 How to reach us ...
 BlueSky and Discord
 - 😄 Pronouns: ...
 Typically go by She/They, but here is a fun long list of ALL of the pronouns used depending on mood: She/Her/They/Them/he/him/we/us/ag/em/eirs/ey/eys/it/its/elle. ((your not ezxpected to follow any of that lmao))